rkmt/wesper-demo/README.md

 Some source codes from the following libraries are used with modification.

 HuBERT: https://github.com/bshall/hubert <br>
-FastSpeech2 and hifigan: https://github.com/ming024/FastSpeech2 <br>
+FastSpeech2 and HiFiGAN: https://github.com/ming024/FastSpeech2 <br>